 Jessi Combs, the "fastest woman on four wheels," dies attempting to break land speed record

-Racer and TV personality Jessi Combs, who was called the "fastest woman on four wheels," died in Oregon attempting to break the land speed record, authorities announced Wednesday.
+Racer and TV personality Jessi Combs, who was called the "fastest woman on four wheels," died in Oregon attempting to break her land speed record, authorities announced Wednesday.
 She was 39.

 Emergency workers responded to a call in the Alvord Desert at 4 p.m. on Tuesday, about 90 miles south of the city of Burns.
 The caller reported that a jet-powered car had crashed.